malatindez/mal-packet-weaver/README.md

 }
 ```

-### Since the library is completely threadsafe, you can add multiple threads to the context:
+## Thread Safety

-This can improve performance if the server is heavy-loaded.
+Since the library is completely threadsafe, you can add multiple threads to the context.
+This can improve performance if the server is heavy-loaded:

 ```cpp
 std::vector<std::thread> threads;